-There are some common misconceptions about accessibility and technology; understanding these will help comply with the ADA and reduce restriction or miscommunication with a wide population of clients.
+There are some common misconceptions about accessibility and technology; understanding these will help comply with the Americans with Disabilities Act (ADA) and reduce restrictions or miscommunication with a wide population of customers.
 Some common misconceptions include:

 People who are blind don’t use the Internet.